-The answer: almost in every facet of the job!
-Here’s the beautiful thing about the rapid innovation in the legaltech space—due to the adoption of technology, there is a myriad of software tools lawyers can use in nearly all their work.
+The answer: in almost every facet of the job!
+The rapid innovation in the legal software space, combined with the adoption of technology, has resulted in a myriad of legal tools that lawyers can use in nearly every aspect of their work.

-We outline some of the most common ways lawyers use technology to serve their clients and make the most informed business decisions for their firms.
+Below, we’ve outlined some of the most common ways attorneys use legal software to serve their clients and make the most informed business decisions for their firms.

 1. Billing clients

-All this to say, legal billing software is a saving grace for many in the industry, specifically solo attorneys and those working at small firms.
-Instead of manually creating a bill from scratch every time, technology helps you automate bill creation and collection with just a simple click of a button.
+Legal billing software is a saving grace for many in the industry—specifically solo attorneys and those working at small firms.
+Instead of manually creating a bill from scratch every time, this type of legal software helps you automate bill creation and collection with a simple click of a button.

 2. Managing the day-to-day of the firm

-According to the 2021 Legal Trends Report, lawyers record only 2.5 billable hours per day on average.
-What’s responsible for this low utilization rate?
-Attorneys, especially those running their own firms, wear many hats which pull them away from doing important client work.
+According to the2021 Legal Trends Report, lawyers record only 2.5 billable hours per day on average.
+This low utilization rate is a result of attorneys, especially those running their own firms, having to wear multiple hats.

 3. Document automation

-At first, it might not seem like a time-intensive area of the business, but creating documents from scratch and keeping them organized can easily become a drain on resources.
+At first, it might not seem like a time-intensive area of the business, but creating documents from scratch (and keeping them organized) can easily drain your resources.

-Clio’s Document Automation feature allows you to create a document template with Merge Fields from your Contacts and Matters.
+For instance, in Clio, our document automation feature allows you to create a document template with Merge Fields from your Contacts and Matters.
 These Merge Fields automatically pull information from a Matter in Clio and put them into your documents—saving you time on data entry and proofing.
-Not to mention removing the risk of costly mistakes.
-In addition to automation technology, free document templates are also useful in saving lawyers’ time.
+As well, it removes the risk of costly mistakes.

 4. Client communication, intake, and booking

-Good communication is foundational to building a prosperous client base.
-And if you’re thinking of simply “winging it,” that’s not an ideal strategy.
-Without policies and tools such as onboarding systems and follow-up processes in place, your firm will lose out on billable hours.
-Without processes, emails can slip through the cracks and phone messages left on sticky notes are easy to go missing.
+Good communication, from intake to billing, is foundational to building a prosperous client base.
+Without processes, it’s very easy for emails to slip through the cracks or phone messages left on sticky notes to go missing.

 5. Accounting and financial reporting

 When working at a small firm, we know how important it is to keep costs low.
-While Excel for lawyers and other cumbersome, make-shift accounting tools are cheap or even free, there are other costs to be wary of.
+While Excel for lawyers and other make-shift accounting tools are inexpensive or even free, they come with other costs.

 6. Solving niche challenges unique to your practice area